-If you have concerns that a child is at risk of or suffering Child Sexual Exploitation you should contact Children's Services without delay on 01925 443404.
+If you have concerns that a child is at risk of or suffering Child Sexual Exploitation and/or Child Criminal Exploitation you should contact Children's Services without delay on 01925 443404.

-The Local Safeguarding Children's Board has a lead professional for CSE.
-Additional information is available in Pan-Cheshire-Merseyside multi-agency CSE strategy.
-We could contact Mcseto (Missing Children at risk of sexual exploitation and trafficking operation group) for advice.
-Any child or young person who is being sexually exploited or at risk of sexual exploitation can be referred to the group.
+The Local Safeguarding Children's Board has a Contextual Safeguarding Operational Group (CSOG) who meet monthly.
+Additional information is available in Pan-Cheshire-

+Merseyside multi-agency CSE strategy.
+We can refer via MASH, any child or young person who is being sexually or criminally exploited or at risk of sexual or criminal exploitation can be referred to the group.